 - MGMT 560-Production Analytics

 - MGMT 555-Business Analytics

 Applicants to the MHA program must meet the following criteria:

-- If the cumulative GPA is below 2.75, applicants must complete directed essay questions which will be reviewed by the Business Graduate Admission Council for admission consideration.
+- If the cumulative GPA is below 2.75, applicants must complete directed essay questions, which will be reviewed for admission consideration.

 - If the bachelor’s degree was from a non-regionally accredited institution, the applicant must take the GMAT or GRE for admission consideration.
 GMAT scores of 500 or GRE scores of 300 or above are required for admission.

 To apply for the Master of Healthcare Administration Online, students must: